 CGL has a highly skilled workforce: machinists, welders, painters, and engineers.

 Current employees come to CGL with a college or university degree, and some join CGL with tremendous industrial experience and training.

 CGL was established in 1977, Mike Richie joined CGL as a vice president, and purchased the company in 2011.
 CGL has diligently sought new opportunities and quickly adapted to changing dynamics.
 From its initial 2,000 square foot facility in Guelph, Ontario, CGL has grown to encompass 12 machining and fabrication facilities across both Canada and China, including eight joint venture foundries and workshops, and three manufacturing facilities.

 - CGL partners with Mohawk College by hiring students directly from the college.
 CGL is looking forward to expanding educational partnerships in the near future

 - Takes advantage of Scientific Research and Experimental Development (SR&ED) Program

 - Maintains a strong relationship with Export Development Canada

 - Long-standing customer relationships; focus on service, and meeting customer needs

 - Very good people, low turnover

-- Guelph, ON has the low employment rate, and companies in Guelph are competing with very similar skill set requirements.
+- Guelph, ON has a low employment rate, and companies in Guelph are competing with very similar skill-set requirements.